CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 </feedbackhub:FeedbackItemPanel>
 ```

-Our example only contains a `DisplayField` which renders the `RecursiveTextFeedbackItem` property `text`.
+Our example only contains a `DisplayField` which renders the `CursiveTextFeedbackItem` property `text`.
 The `ITALIC` `DisplayFieldSkin` is applied to the label in order to render the text in _italic_.
 We also use the `getLabel` function which checks if the given text is a key inside our resource bundle
 and returns the localized label instead of using the original text.